Create a tweet

 - Choose whether to publish your tweet right away or to schedule it for a specific day and time

-To create a tweet
+Create a tweet

 Note: Only one Twitter profile can be selected per post, and we don’t currently support Twitter polls.

-- To mention a Twitter user, enter @ followed by the Twitter handle, and then select an option from the list.
-To learn more, see Mention (link to) a user or Page in your post.
+- In the Text area, enter your post text.
+To mention a Twitter user, enter @ followed by the Twitter handle, and then select an option from the list.
+To learn more, see Mention a user or Page.

 - Drag and drop files from your computer into the Media area.

-- Select the select files to upload link.
+- Select the Select files to upload link.

-- Select Open Media Library, and then select Free Images or GIPHY from the drop-down.
+- Select Open media library, and then select Free Images or GIPHY from the drop-down.
 Select a media file, and then select Close Media Library.

 - Edit the video thumbnail.
 Select a thumbnail preview, or select Add a new thumbnail to upload your own.